AdaCore/gnatstudio/docs/users_guide/main_window.rst

   and load it if found.
 Otherwise, it copies the default project :file:`<prefix>/share/gps/default.gpr` into the current directory and loads it.
-GPS removs this temporary copy when exiting or loading another project if you haven't modified the copy.
+GPS removs this temporary copy when exiting or loading another project if you have not modified the copy.

   The default project contains all the Ada source files from the specified directory (assuming they use the default GNAT naming scheme :file:`.ads` and :file:`.adb`).

-  If the current directory isn't writable, GPS instead loads :file:`<prefix>/share/gps/readonly.gpr`.
+  If the current directory is not writable, GPS instead loads :file:`<prefix>/share/gps/readonly.gpr`.
 In this case, GPS run in a degraded mode, where some capabilities (such as building and source navigation) are not available.
-This project won't contain any sources.
+This project will not contain any sources.

 .. index:: project; wizard